 Also on Saturday is the Rock Your Taco competition.
 Last year’s winner, Richard Blais (FLIP Burger, San Diego’s Juniper & Ivy), goes up against the following chefs: Hugh Acheson (Atlanta’s Empire State South), Paul Qui, Tyson Cole, Tim Love, Jason Dady, Bryce Gilmore, Antonia Lofaso (Black Market in Los Angeles), Jenn Louis (Portland, Oregon’s Lincoln Restaurant and Sunshine Tavern), Tony Mantuano (Chicago’s Spiaggia, Bar Toma and Terzo Piano), Chris Shepherd (Houston’s Underbelly), Levon Wallace (Cochon Butcher in Nashville), and several more celebrity chefs.

 The taco competition will be judged by Christina Grdovic (Food & Wine publisher), Graham Elliot (Graham Elliot Bistro), and Andrew Zimmern (national television personality).

 The festival continues into the evening with the Sip & Sweets after-party.
 The casual dessert and cocktail party features creations from Austin pastry chefs Mary Catherine Curren (Easy Tiger and Arro), Thomas Calhoun (Lenoir), Janina O’Leary (La V), Callie Speer (Swift’s Attic), and Finney Walter (Olivia).

-The full lineup and schedule for the Austin Food & Wine Festival will be released on Tuesday, February 25.
-Until then, Texas Monthly will be featuring interviews from a few of the participating chefs.
-For more information, visit the Austin Food & Wine Festival website.
+The Austin Food & Wine Festival’s full talent lineup and schedule of events will be released on February 18.
+For more information in the meantime, please visit the Austin Food & Wine Festival website.